Doctor of Philosophy in Industrial Engineering (Ph.D.) | NC State ISE

 - A written and oral comprehensive preliminary exam

-- Extended and in-depth research
+- Extended, in-depth research

 - A written dissertation